City Hall Annex, 344 Broadway

 The Cambridge Arts Council commissioned nationally recognized artist Mike Glier to create the unique public art housed in the atrium of the renovated Annex.
 Glier created Town Green, a group of large-scale wall paintings that evoke the City’s commitment to civic responsibility, green design, historic preservation, and public transparency.
 The art was inspired from the mission statements of the five departments housed in the building.
 Themes of Transparency, Flow, Growth, and Pleasure are captured in the paintings’ subjects including a dog walker, office workers on a coffee break, and a bicycle left at a parking meter.
 Town Green fills the Annex atrium with a visualization of growth and renewal.

 An article published in Preservation magazine discusses the integration of LEED and historic preservation during the reconstruction of the City Hall Annex.

-An article in High Performing Builidings, the magazine of the American Society of Heating, Refridgerating and Air-Conditioning Engineers, discusses the intergration of energy saving features and historic preservation.
+An article in High Performing Buildings, the magazine of the American Society of Heating, Refrigerating and Air-Conditioning Engineers, discusses the integration of energy saving features and historic preservation.